Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Of course, purchasing tickets online beforehand is always prudent.

-Look Here: Paris: Moulin Rouge Show with Champagne
+Book Here: Moulin Rouge Cabaret Show Ticket with Champagne

-If you are a sports fan, especially basketball, or have one traveling with you, this unique Paris destination must be considered during your 5 days in Paris.
+If you are a sports fan, especially basketball, or have one traveling to Paris with you, this unique destination must be considered.

-If you are an artist who does not much care for any sports, especially basketball, this is still a must-see for you as well.
+If you are an artist who does not much care for any sports, this is still a must-see for you as well.

-Painted in nothing less than eclectic pinks and blues, it is eye-popping for sure.
+Painted in eclectic pinks, oranges, and blues, it is eye-popping for sure!

-The idea behind this in the first place was to make the basketball court and basketball hoops appealing to the local kids who live in the area.
+The idea behind this place was to make the basketball court and basketball hoops appealing to the local kids who live in the area.
+If you visit Paris with kids, this is a cool place to see!

 Stop 5: View Symbolism At The Gustave Moreau Museum